Sogdia: Hephthalite conquest of Sogdiana (479–557 CE)

-Turkic Khaganates (557–742 AD)
+Turkic Khaganates (557–742 CE)

 The Sogdian merchant An Jia with a Turkic Chieftain in his yurt.
-579 AD.
+579 CE.

 The Turks of the First Turkic Khaganate and the Sasanians under Khosrow I allied against the Hephthalites and defeated them after an eight-day battle near Qarshi, the Battle of Bukhara, perhaps in 557.
 The Turks retained the area north of the Oxus, including all of Sogdia, while the Sasanians obtained the areas south of it.
 The Turks fragmented in 581, and the Western Turkic Khaganate took over in Sogdia.

 Archaeological remains suggest that the Turks probably became the main trading partners of the Sogdians, as appears from the tomb of the Sogdian trader An Jia.
-The Turks also appear in great numbers in the Afrasiab murals of Samarkand, where they are probably shown attending the reception by the local Sogdian ruler Varkhuman in the 7th century AD.
+The Turks also appear in great numbers in the Afrasiab murals of Samarkand, where they are probably shown attending the reception by the local Sogdian ruler Varkhuman in the 7th century CE.
 These paintings suggest that Sogdia was a very cosmopolitan environment at that time, as delegates of various nations, including Chinese and Korean delegates, are also shown.
-From around 650, China led the conquest of the Western Turks, and the Sogdian rulers such as Varkhuman as well as the Western Turks all became nominal vassals of China, as part of the Anxi Protectorate of the Tang dynasty, until the Muslim conquest of Transoxiana.
+From around 650, China led the conquest of the Western Turks, and the Sogdian rulers such as Varkhuman, as well as the Western Turks, all became nominal vassals of China, as part of the Anxi Protectorate of the Tang dynasty, until the Muslim conquest of Transoxiana.

 Ambassadors from various countries (China, Korea, Iranian and Hephthalite principalities...), paying hommage to king Varkhuman and possibly Western Turk Khagan Shekui, under the massive presence of Turkic officers and courtiers.
-Afrasiab murals, Samarkand, 648–651 AD.
+Afrasiab murals, Samarkand, 648–651 CE.